 If you give us an authorization, you may revoke it at any time.
 Your revocation will not affect any use or disclosure permitted by your authorization while it was in effect.

 - Right to Request Confidential Communications:

-If you could be endangered by our normal communication channels, you have the right to request that we communicate your healthcare information to you by alternative means or at an alternative location.
+You have the right to request that we communicate your healthcare information to you by alternative means or at an alternative location.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 - Right to Request an Accounting: